 Copies of birth/baptism, marriage, death/burial entries or certificates have not been purchased for individuals – this being economically untenable.
 Hopefully the dates and places of vital statistics will be available from indices.

 All the research has been undertaken by myself and Marjorie Burton, with narrative content written by me as Website Author and Administrator, unless otherwise stated.
 Sources will be quoted on soldiers’ profiles or as footnotes to a narrative.
-There is a Sources page which links to a key to Source Abbreviations and details of relevant AJCP microfilms as mentioned above.
+There is a Sources page which links to a key to Source Abbreviations and details of relevant AJCP microfilms which are now digitised online at the National Library of Australia.

 Images and Links